wymeditor/wymeditor/docs/wymeditor_development/making_releases.rst

 Read–me is up–to–date
 ---------------------

-Similar to the change–log, the contents of the ``README.md`` are supposed to be up–to–date already.
+Similar to the change–log, the contents of the ``README.rst`` are supposed to be up–to–date already.

 A good review of it, especially after reviewing the change–log, may inspire